 For the study, the researchers began with the donated brains of 202 football players.
 Pathologists, knowing nothing of a patient’s history or symptoms, examined each brain for evidence of CTE.
 At the same time, clinicians—blinded to each brain’s pathology—used medical records and interviews with family members to collect detailed information about each patient’s medical history and symptoms.
 The group met for regular consensus meetings, where the pathologists and the clinicians presented their findings.
 They limited the study to football players, providing a somewhat homogeneous sample.

 Mez notes some puzzling findings from the study.
-Most striking, the researchers found clinical symptoms such as depression, anxiety, disinhibition, memory loss, and other mood and behavior impairments even in patients with fairly mild CTE pathology.
+Most striking, the researchers observed clinical symptoms such as depression, anxiety, disinhibition, memory loss, and other mood and behavior impairments even in patients with fairly mild CTE pathology.
 “Why do you still see symptoms even without that much CTE pathology?” asks Mez.
 “It suggests that there might be even more going on than just the tau pathology; there might be other things that we need to look at, like inflammation or axonal injury, or there might be regions of the brain that we’re not looking at sufficiently.”